 Amazon says working with state AGs to nab sellers engaged in price-gouging over coronavirus

-Markey wrote Amazon earlier this week asking the company to stop third-party sellers from ramping up prices for items like Purell hand sanitizer as people seek to protect themselves from the coronavirus.
+Markey wrote Amazon earlier this week asking the company to stop third-party sellers from ramping up prices for items like Purell hand sanitizers as people seek to protect themselves from the coronavirus.
+Markey said he wrote the letter after finding that a pack of 24 2-ounce bottles of Purell, which should cost $10, was selling for $400 on the company's website.

+U.S. retailers have been witnessing a surge in "panic-buying" from shoppers racing to stock up on essential items.
+The number of people infected with coronavirus surpassed 100,000 across the world on Friday, as the outbreak reached more countries and economic damage intensified, with business districts beginning to empty and stock markets tumbling. https://reut.rs/38vcyqz

+The outbreak has killed more than 3,400 people and spread across more than 90 nations, with seven countries reporting their first cases on Friday.
+"We have suspended thousands of accounts of sellers who have engaged in price gouging and we have begun working with several state attorneys general to prosecute the worst offenders," Amazon said in the letter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)